Visitor Record Canada – Not a Re-entry Document

 - Must confirm departure at [a specific port of entry or a CBSA office]

 If you see this message, don’t panic!
-While I encourage you to follow the instructions, this not a removal order.
+While I recommend you comply, this is not a removal order.

-If you have received a Visitor Record, you may typically extend your stay before the expiry date of the document.
+If you have received a Visitor Record, you may typically extend your stay before the document’s expiry date.
 The following article explains your potential options.

-If you overstay in Canada, you must either leave Canada immediately or apply for the Restoration of Status within 90 days of losing your legal status.
+If you overstay in Canada, you must leave Canada immediately or apply for the Restoration of Status within 90 days of losing your legal status.
 However, if you pass the deadline, you could still have other options.

 A Visitor Record is not a scary document.
 On the contrary, it clarifies the length and conditions of your stay in Canada.
-Sometimes, you may receive a Visitor Record, because the officer wants to allow you to stay longer than usual.
+Sometimes, you may receive a Visitor Record because the officer wants to allow you to remain in Canada longer than usual.
 Also, you could use a Visitor Record for flagpoling.

-Please read the content of the visitor record carefully before leaving the port of entry.
+Please read the content of the Visitor Record document carefully before leaving the port of entry.
 Of course, if you spot any mistakes, ask the officer to correct them.
 Don’t forget a Visitor Record is not a visa.
 Therefore, you may not use it for re-entry to Canada.